licenseware/licenseware-sdk-v2/README.md

 - `make test` - run all unit tests.
 - `make dev-docs` - this command will start a pdoc3 http server use for viewing and updating documentation for the app created;
 - `make docs` - this command will generate html docs based on docstrings provided in the app;
-- `make dev-sdk-docs` - this command will start a pdoc3 http server use for viewing and updating licenseware sdk documentation for the app created;
-- `make sdk-docs` - this command will generate html docs based on docstrings provided in the app;

 Documentation generated can be added later to github pages.